-When you’re shopping for engagement rings, you’ll spend a lot of time focusing on things like ring shape, band style and gem choice.
+When you’re shopping for engagement rings, you’ll spend a lot of time focusing on things like ring shape, band style and center stone.
 Chances are you probably haven’t put hours into thinking about the height of the setting.
-But the reality is that this oft-overlooked element actually has a huge impact on the aesthetic and functionality of your ring, so you want to make sure you pay attention.
+But the reality is that this often-overlooked element actually has a huge impact on the aesthetic and functionality of your ring, so you want to make sure you pay attention.

 Different Setting Heights